 It should have been a simple task, replacing the floor on a balcony.
-But six years ago, when Kelly Neissen was doing just that, she couldn’t find what she wanted.
+But 6 years ago, when Kelly Neissen was doing just that, she couldn’t find what she wanted.
 That’s when her start-up idea was born.

 With so many condos – and balconies – in her home city of Vancouver, she knew she wasn’t the only one struggling with this problem.
 So she would design and manufacture something beautiful and practical.

-Her business plan focussed on providing exceptional customer experience and a quality product in a range of options.
+Her business plan focused on providing exceptional customer experience and a quality product in a range of options.
 But Neissen’s laser focus on finding her “most likely clients” really propelled growth.
 It worked so well, in fact, she’s franchising the company.

 Read the full story – and Neissen’s advice for entrepreneurs.